api3dao/vitepress-docs/docs/reference/airnode/latest/understand/api-integration.md

 The current list of reserved parameters are `_type`, `_path`, `_times`, `_gasPrice`, and `_minConfirmations`.
 See
 [Reserved Parameters](/reference/ois/latest/reserved-parameters.md) in the OIS document set to understand what each of these parameters are for.
-Reserved parameters are best defined with no fixed/default values, as doing so provides the requester with the most flexibility.

 #### parameters